 Cooking with marijuana can be an interesting experience, not only for the flavors these chefs create, but also because you are essentially consuming marijuana edibles.
 It’s likely that these will get you high throughout the course of the cannabis dinner.
-Most dishes have a couple milligrams of THC in them, so you are likely to experience some sort of psycho active effect from attending the cannabis dinner.
+Most dishes have a couple of milligrams of THC in them, so you are likely to experience some sort of psychoactive effect from attending the cannabis dinner.

 However, the high you get from edibles is different from smoking weed.
 It also provides a slower onset so you will not necessarily feel it kick in right away.
-But by the time that last dish rolls around, you are probably going to be blissfully enjoying every remaining bite at your cannabis dinner!
+But by the time that the last dish rolls around, you are probably going to be blissfully enjoying every remaining bite at your cannabis dinner!

 Benefits of CBD and CBD Effects

 So we’ve talked about cannabis dinners.
 Obviously, those can get you high and provide a relaxing or euphoric experience.

 But what about CBD?
 Will cooking with CBD do anything for you?
 What are the CBD effects, anyway — will they offer anything positive at all?